Make a decision to try centering prayer for one month. At the end of the month reevaluate if this practice is for you.

 Schedule your sits.
 Make your first sit the first thing you do before you start your day.
 Schedule the second sit in the afternoon or in the evening.
 Place it on your calendar.
 Put reminders in your cell phone that prompt you that it is time for your sit.

-Here are my favorite centering prayer books.
+Here are my favorite centering prayer books with my reviews.

 Find Centering Prayer Groups